Books by Debi Bower available on Amazon - shop now

 Winner, with 30.4% of the vote

 It was no surprise to see that Naples Grape Fest took first place here.
-The scenic mid-September drive into the heart of grape country, the bucolic view from the festival site, every grape-themed novelty from pie and ice cream to home decor and, or course, wine.
+The scenic mid-September drive into the heart of grape country, the bucolic view from the festival site, every grape-themed novelty from pie and ice cream to home decor, and, of course, wine.

-Book-ending the Lilac Fest in May, Naples Grape Fest signals the end of festival season and the begin of autumn.
+Bookending the Lilac Fest in May, Naples Grape Fest signals the end of festival season and the beginning of autumn.

 Runners Up: